 We are the largest disability rights advocacy group in the nation, established by federal law to protect and advocate for Californians with disabilities.
 Last year we assisted more than 25,000 individuals and hundreds of thousands more benefited from our systems litigation, policy work, trainings and publications.
-For example, we helped Raul get support from the state so he could make his van accessible and keep his job; we helped state hospital residents receive dental care; and we ensured that voting systems were accessible to Californians with visual disabilities.
-Read more about our work at http://www.disabilityrightsca.org/pubs/AR201501.pdf.
+Last year we helped Raul get support from the state so he could make his van accessible and keep his job; helped state hospital residents receive dental care; and ensured that voting systems were accessible to Californians with visual disabilities.
+Read more about our work at http://www.disabilityrightsca.org/pubs/AR201601.pdf.

-DRC’s work is guided by a board which values diversity of culture, disability and other life experiences.
+DRC’s work is guided by a board, which values diversity of culture, disability and other life experiences.
 Board members work together to set DRC’s strategic direction, establish the budget and policies, evaluate the effectiveness of our work and raise funds for DRC.
-We are looking for members who embrace what DRC stands for, are leaders in their community, are engaged, and able to actively participate at board meetings and on board committees.
-We are currently seeking applicants for the Board of Directors and the following Committees: Finance, Legislation, Program & Planning, and Office of Clients' Rights Advocacy Advisory Committee.
-We are also currently seeking a provider of mental health services to fill a vacancy on the Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Council.
-We encourage you to visit our webpage to learn more about each committee.
+We are looking for members who embrace what DRC stands for, are leaders in their community, are engaged and able to actively participate at board meetings and in board committees.
+Please visit our webpage to learn more about each committee.
+We are seeking public member applications for DRC's OCRA and Legislation Committees.
+For all positions, we encourage applicants from California’s diverse communities to apply.

-Submit a letter of interest and references by January 31, 2017, to Victor.Alvarez@disabilityrightsca.org or fax (916) 504-5809.
+Submit a letter of interest and references to Karen.Mercado@disabilityrightsca.org or Fax (916) 504-5809.
 The letter should include your contact information and answer the following questions.

 1. Describe your connection to the disability community and disability civil rights.

-3. Describe why you want to join Disability Rights California’s board and what you would like to accomplish as a board member.
+3. Describe why you want to join Disability Rights California’s board or a committee as a public member and what you would like to accomplish as a board member or a committee member.

 4. Describe your educational background, current employment and/or other volunteer activities.